Life Comes With a Latte

 In my previous marriage and earlier relationships between my sisters, I will freely admit I would give the double standard.
 With age and Faith, I’m a little less of the “Gander”, or is it Goose? 🙂 I think you get my point.

 I stumbled upon an article this morning that prompted me to blog on the whole Goose/Gander issue.
-“Does Double Standard Exist in your Relationship
+“Does Double Standard Exist in Your Relationship

 I don’t know the author but loved that she nailed this issue and offered words of wisdom.